cybertraining-dsc/fa20-523-319/project/project.md

 **Figure 3:** Confusion Matrix

 ### 4.1 Sensitivity/True Positive Rate (TPR)
-Sensitivity explains what proportion of the positive class got correctly classified.
+Sensitivity/True Positive Rate (TPR) explains what proportion of the positive class got correctly classified.
 A simple example would be determining what proportion of the actual sick people are correctly detected by the model [^6].

 ![Figure 4](https://github.com/cybertraining-dsc/fa20-523-319/raw/main/project/images/TPR.png)

 ### 4.2 False Negative Rate (FNR)
+False Negative Rate (FNR) explains what proportion of the positive class is incorrectly classified by the classifier.
+A higher TPR and a lower FNR means correctly classify the positive class [^6].

 ![Figure 5](https://github.com/cybertraining-dsc/fa20-523-319/raw/main/project/images/FNR.png)

 ### 4.3 Specificity/True Negative Rate (TNR)
+Specificity/True Negative Rate (TNR) indicates what proportion of the negative class is classified correctly.
+For example, Specificity determines what proportion of actual healthy people are correctly classified as healthy by the model [^6].

 ![Figure 6](https://github.com/cybertraining-dsc/fa20-523-319/raw/main/project/images/TNR.png)

 ### 4.4 False Positive Rate (FPR)
+False Positive Rate (FPR) indicates what proportion of the negative class got incorrectly classified by the classifier.
+A higher TNR and a lower FPR means the model correctly classifies the negative class.

 ![Figure 7](https://github.com/cybertraining-dsc/fa20-523-319/raw/main/project/images/FPR.png)

 ## 5. Chest X-Rays - Multi-Image Classification Using Deep Learning Model
 Our Deep Learning model loads and process the raw data files and implement a Python class to represent data by converting it into a format usable by PyTorch.
 We then, visualize the training and validation data.